How to Reduce Labor Costs in a Restaurant

 6. Cross-Train Staff

 Likewise, versatility in the back of the house contributes to greater efficiency.
-If a prep cook knows how to work the grill station and your dishwasher can make a decent salad, the team can better adapt to unexpected changes, and service is going to go much more smoothly.
+If a prep cook knows how to work the grill station and your dishwasher can make a decent salad, the team can better adapt to unexpected changes, and service will go much more smoothly.